steverusso/bigtech.fail/website/content/platforms/twitter/_index.md

 Perhaps the most disturbing part of BigTech in general is the established pattern of stifling voices and material that are critical of government.
 Twitter has certainly done _its_ share.

-On Christmas day in 2017, Twitter mysteriously [removed Wikileaks founder Julian Assange's account](/events/twitter-briefly-removes-julian-assanges-account/) for a few hours.
+For example, on Christmas day in 2017, Twitter mysteriously [removed Wikileaks founder Julian Assange's account](/events/twitter-briefly-removes-julian-assanges-account/) for a few hours.
 They also [restricted his mother's account](/events/twitter-restricts-julian-assanges-mother/) about three weeks